 Head inland.
 If you live in Florida, head northwest toward Tennessee.
 Stay with a relative or get a hotel room.

 If you're unable or unwilling to evacuate, then you should begin charging all your battery-powered gear and power centers two days before the storm.
-Find an elevated parking garage or hill where you're going to park your vehicles and be sure buy your ice, batteries, food, water and gasoline while stores are still open.
+Find an elevated parking garage or hill where you can park your vehicles.
+Be sure buy your ice, batteries, food, water and gasoline while stores are still open.
 Most will be closed tomorrow.

 Because you can still use all this stuff if the storm veers away.
-It's not a waste of money in any scenario.
+So, t's not a waste of money in any scenario.

 If you have an elderly relative in a nursing home or assisted care facility, you need to make sure it has at least two floors or is located in an elevated area.
 Single-story nursing homes in low-lying areas are a death trap for the elderly during floods.